lehmanclass/webprogramming/README.md

 `NOTE`: the tests for part four (the form) might have a bug in them.
 If your project is failing testFour and you think there is an error, email me so I can fix it.

+## Extra CREDIT ON PROJECT ONE

+-Your CSS styling is mobile-first

+-Add CSS styling beyond what is required

+-Have 4 or more pages in your project (project 1 only)